We put together some extremely bad travel tips we heard from some people around the world, read on twitter, found in Facebook groups, and so on.

 Here is what you need to upload to Social Media – the ULTIMATE guide:

 - Before you actually travel, post a mysterious sentence such as “yeah, travel plans are done“, or “Can’t wait to get on the plane“.
 This way you can be sure your

 - Upload 36 photos to Instagram for every two days you travel.
-It is easy and you can even connect it to facebook as well.
+It is easy and you can even connect it to facebook and other networks as well.
 The vintage filters make you look even cooler.